Proofreading software (a.k.a. ‘grammar checkers’) has become much more in demand and finding the best one, even more so.

 Free Version Features:

-- Feedback on vocab, paraphrasing, voice and readability
+- Feedback on vocab, paraphrasing, passive voice and readability

 - Predictive essay scoring